mitexleo/fediroma/docs/docs/installation/otp_redhat_en.md

 ### Preparing the project files

-* Git clone the AkkomaBE repository.
+* Git clone the Akkoma-be repository.
 This can be done anywhere:

 ```shell
 cd ~